 Harnett County government exists to meet the needs of residents through the services the County is mandated to provide or has elected to provide.
 In order to meet these needs, the County must maintain its financial integrity.
 In addition, the County must continually prepare to provide services for a growing population.
 The County's Fiscal Policy is intended to maintain and improve the County's financial condition and preserve its ability to meet future needs.
-This policy will be reviewed at least annually and changes approved by the Board of Commissioners.
+This policy will be reviewed at least annually, and changes will be presented to the Board of Commissioners for approval.
 An effective policy: